An ongoing series of video art postcards or “scenes” from this brave new geological era that we suddenly find ourselves in, the Anthropocene…

 Dur: 2'18" / FHD HDR single-channel video, 2.1 stereo audio.

-Photographic stills & video art exhibited as a work-in-progress at SÍM Reykjavík, December 2017.
+Photographic stills & video art exhibited as a work-in-progress at SÍM Reykjavík, December 2017, and premiering at the Deutsches Museum, Munich in October 2018.